Client Conversations with Wealth Management

 Inflation – The peak is in, what’s next?

 Inflation was at its highest level in four decades when the June 2022 report showed CPI at 9.1%.
 Inflation has peaked and is on a relatively rapid decline.
-March CPI came in at 5.0%, the lowest rate in two years.
-Some relief occurred at the grocery store for households as March prices fell 0.2%, the first monthly decline since September 2020.
-What remains to be seen is how the economy handles permanently higher, but hopefully more stable pricing going forward.
+June CPI came in at 2.97%, the lowest rate in two years.
+It appears that the worst is behind us in terms of accelerated price increases.
+The market will begin pivoting to a new “thing” to fear.
+Some analysts are pointing towards corporate profit margins, recession, and geopolitical issues (Russia/Ukraine and China/Taiwan).

 Despite all of the headlines discussed above, your financial goals should remain as the most important factor to consider when looking at your investments.
 If you would like to know more about how we are adapting to the current market conditions, or would like to discuss your individual situation, please reach out your CRBT Wealth Management experts at 319.862.2728.